Rkn21/BetterCellMapper/README.md

 ## Development Notes

 - `background.js` intercepts requests to `getTowerInformation` and saves the tower data for the content script.
-- `content.js` adds the Locate link to CellMapper's popup and performs the API request using the stored key.
+- `content.js` adds the Locate link to CellMapper's popup and retrieves the location when a link is clicked using the stored key.
 - Permissions include access to CellMapper domains, Google APIs, storage, and webRequest for request interception.

 ## License